-Of the 383 internal transit points monitored in 28 countries, territories or areas, more than 40 per cent had introduced some mobility restrictions and they were either partially operational (23%, i.e. a 1 p.p. decrease on a fortnightly basis) or fully closed (18%, i.e. a 3 p.p. decrease compared to two weeks ago).
-Fully operational internal transit points represented 55 per cent of the assessed locations, indicating a 3 p.p. increase on a fortnightly basis (see Table 4).
-Moreover, approximately half of the assessed locations (186 out of 383, 49% of the total: a 1 p.p. increase compared to the previous report) have imposed medical restrictions, such as quarantine or medical screening.
+Of the 383 internal transit points monitored in 28 countries, territories or areas, an overwhelming majority is fully operational (87%, i.e. a 32 p.p. increase compared to the previous report).
+The remaining internal transit points are either fully closed (7%, i.e. an 11 p.p. decrease on a fortnightly basis) or partially operational (3%, i.e. a 20 p.p. decrease compared to two weeks ago), with 3 per cent of the assessed internal transit points whose operational status is unknown.
+Moreover, approximately half of the assessed locations (186 out of 383, 49% of the total: no change compared to the previous report) have imposed medical restrictions, such as quarantine or medical screening.

 IOM-assessed internal transit points were mostly situated in Asia and the Pacific (30%), South-Eastern Europe, Eastern Europe and Central Asia (30%) and West and Central Africa (26%).
 Specifically, almost two thirds of the assessed internal transit points were from only four countries: Turkey (81 assessed internal transit points, 21% of the total), Mali (74, 19%), Bangladesh (50, 13%) and the Philippines (44, 11%).
-The operational status of the assessed internal transit points appears very different across the abovementioned regions with more than 70 per cent of the internal transit points situated in Asia and the Pacific that are fully closed or open to returning nationals only compared to 74 per cent of the assessed internal transit points that were fully operational in West and Central Africa (73 out of 98, i.e. no relative change).
-As in the previous report, in South-Eastern Europe, Eastern Europe and Central Asia, 74 per cent of the assessed internal transit points were fully operational (84 out of 114).
+The operational status of the assessed internal transit points appears very similar across the abovementioned regions with a majority of locations that are fully operational.
 For more information, please refer to Table 4.

-In 219 out of the 383 assessed internal transit points (57% of the total, i.e. a 1 p.p. increase compared to the previous report), the foreseen duration of the restrictions was unknown (i.e. information was unavailable).
+In 221 out of the 383 assessed internal transit points (58% of the total, i.e. a 1 p.p. increase compared to the previous report), the foreseen duration of the restrictions was unknown (i.e. information was unavailable).
 In 25 and 14 per cent of the cases the restrictions will be in place for 14 days to one month or less than 14 days, respectively.
-Only in 16 internal transit points (4% of the total), the restrictive measures will be valid for more than one month.
+Only in 15 internal transit points (4% of the total), the restrictive measures will be valid for more than one month.

-These restrictions had an impact on all categories of population (for more details, see Table 5), especially on regular travelers and nationals (affected in respectively in 71% and 70% of the assessed locations).
-Irregular migrants (in 34% of the assessed internal transit points), returnees (29%) and IDPs (18%) have also been affected by the abovementioned restrictions.
-Finally, a less significant impact has also been reported on migrant workers (in 12% of the assessed locations) and refugees (6%).
+These restrictions had an impact on all categories of population (for more details, see Table 5), especially on regular travelers and nationals (affected in respectively in 61% and 60% of the assessed locations).
+Irregular migrants (in 25% of the assessed internal transit points), returnees (19%) and IDPs (17%) have also been affected by the abovementioned restrictions.
+Finally, a less significant impact has also been reported on migrant workers (in 11% of the assessed locations) and refugees (6%).